These zucchini muffins are made with everyday ingredients, in one bowl, and with NO mixer needed! Perfect for breakfast or an afternoon snack!

 Once you try my easy one bowl zucchini muffins, you’ll be craving them year round!
 They’re tender, sweet with classic zucchini bread flavors, and perfect for getting little ones to eat extra veggies!

 I love to use seasonal ingredients when I can, and the summer is RIPE with great fruits and veggies that are in season!
-Pun intended 😉 I was thinking about hitting up a local farmers market the other day, (to make this fantastic heirloom tomato bruschetta!), and I remembered another great vegetable that’s perfect in the summer months… zucchini.
+Pun intended 😉 And one vegetable that’s plentiful in the summer is zucchini.

 I like the way these muffins look without the paper liners, but you could absolutely use them if you prefer.